i-walk-away/pydantic_quest/README.md

 Pydantic is basically industry standard now, but a lot of people only use the basic basemodel difinitions, some simple validators and nothing more.
 Even while working on this very project i realised that pydantic has already solved a lot of things that i have been reinventing for years.

-# AI usage notice

-The entirety of the frontend was AI generated.
-I don't even know the contents of my `frontend/` folder.
-Although the logo, layout and color scheme were designed by me, i don't know a thing about TypeScript.
-This note exists because i think such information should be disclosed.